Second Taranaki War: McDonnell's campaign

 In early 1866 military settlers began taking possession of land confiscated from Taranaki Māori to create new townships including Kakaramea, Te Pakakohi and Ngarauru.
-As surveyors moved on to the land, the Government recalled forces from Ōpōtiki on the east coast to form a camp at Patea to provide additional security.
+As surveyors moved on to the land, the Government recalled forces from Ōpōtiki on the east coast to form a camp at Pātea to provide additional security.
 The force consisted of the Patea and Wanganui Rangers, Taranaki Military Settlers, Wanganui Yeomanry Cavalry and kupapa Māori and was commanded by Major Thomas McDonnell, an able but ruthless commander.

 A series of attacks on small parties and convoys in June prompted retaliatory raids by McDonnell on local villages, including a bayonet raid on the Pokokaikai pā north of Hāwera on 1 August 1866, in which two men and a woman were killed.
 McDonnell had only days earlier communicated with the pā and extracted a strong signal that they intended remaining peaceful.
 A commission of inquiry held into the Pokaikai raid concluded the attack had been unnecessary and that McDonnell's action in lulling the Māori into a state of security and then attacking them had been "improper and unjust".
 A convoy was ambushed by Māori on 23 September in retaliation, with one soldier hacked to death with a tomahawk.

 In September 1866 the field headquarters of the South Taranaki force was established at a redoubt built at Waihi (Normanby) and further raids were launched from it in September and October against pā and villages in the interior, including Te Pungarehu, on the western side of the Waingongoro River, Keteonetea, Te Popoia and Tirotiromoana.
 Villages were burned and crops destroyed in the raids and villagers were shot or taken prisoner.
 At one village where McDonnell carried out a surprise raid, he reported 21 dead "and others could not be counted as they were buried in the burning ruins of the houses".
 When protests were raised over the brutality of the attacks, Premier Edward Stafford said such a mode of warfare "may not accord with the war regulations, but it is one necessary for and suited to local circumstances".